Working In New Zealand

 The average New Zealander works 35-40 hours per week.
 Employers are required by law to offer a minimum of four weeks annual leave a year, on top of New Zealand’s 11 national holiday days.

 In New Zealand, all employees must have a written employment agreement – which you can negotiate individually or as part of a collective.
 Either way, certain provisions must be included by law and be met, regardless of whether they are included in the agreement.
 Many offices close for up to two weeks over the Christmas and New Year period, and employers may ask you to take some of your annual leave at this time.

 Increasingly, New Zealanders want to achieve a better work/life balance.
 After all, why live in paradise if you never get to enjoy it?
 This change in values is increasingly being reflected in Government and employer policies that offer more flexible work conditions including paid parental leave for new parents and increasing openness to part-time, job share and work-from-home arrangements.

 The Employment Relations (Flexible Working Arrangements) Act, which came into effect on 1 July 2008, provides guidelines to both employers and employees in relation to more flexible working arrangements.
 Under the Act, employees can propose changes to their work environment, including the place they work, the hours and the days.

 In New Zealand workers are entitled to earn at least the minimum wage as set by law.
-This is currently $12.75 per hour.
-The minimum hourly wage for those in training and for new entrants is $10.20 an hour.
+As at September 2017 this is $15.75 per hour.
+The minimum hourly wage for those in training and for new entrants is $12.60 an hour.

 Salaries vary depending on the industry and company.
-You can search for average salaries on New Zealand’s Career Services website and use the XE Universal Currency Converter to get current exchange rates.
+You can search for average salaries on New Zealand’s Career Services website.
 The ENZ New Zealand Jobs Situation Guide also provides some helpful information on typical hourly wages and salary rates for different jobs.